What Are the Three Angels’ Messages in Revelation 14?

 The second angel’s message

-This message in Revelation 14:8 is a warning against religious confusion caused by false teachings.
+This message in Revelation 14:8 warns against religious confusion caused by false teachings and calls us out of it.
 It says:

 “Babylon is fallen, is fallen, that great city, because she has made all nations drink of the wine of the wrath of her fornication” (NKJV).